 Here are few tips to keep your preschooler’s teeth in tip top shape:

-- Help your children clean their teeth.
-Little hands find it hard to manipulate a brush effectively and preschoolers need a bit of assistance not to miss the back teeth.
+to manipulate a brush effectively and preschoolers need a bit of assistance not to miss the back teeth.
 A good rule of thumb is to help them brush till they either lose their first tooth or they have hit the age of 6 or 7 and begin to understand the importance of a clean mouth.